-We hope you enjoy using our website and our PhotoMaps.
+We hope you enjoy using our website and MapBrowser, our online map interface.
 We’ve worked very hard to bring them to you.

 In creating this website, we are very grateful for the additional information from the following sources, which is provided subject to their respective copyrights and licences.